bitwarden/help/_articles/account/biometrics.md

 ## Browser Extensions

 {% callout warning %}
-Upon release of Biometric Unlock for Browser Extensions, you may notice that the Browser Extension is flagged by your browser for requiring a new permission.
-In some cases, browsers will disable the Browser Extension and users will be required to re-enable them.

-The required permission to `nativeMessaging` is used to facilitate the integration between Browser Extension and Desktop Application that enabled Biometric Unlock, as described in this section.
+Version 1.48.0 of the browser extension enables Unlock with Biometrics, if you have at least version 2021-01-19 of the desktop app.

+Note that when your browser updates to this version, you may be asked to accept a new permission called "communicate with cooperating native applications" (in Chromium-based browsers), or "exchange messages with programs other than Firefox."
+If you don't accept this permission, the extension will remain disabled.

+This permission, also known as `nativeMessaging`, is safe to accept and enables the browser extension to communicate with the Bitwarden desktop app, which is required to enabled Unlock with Biometrics, as described in this section.
 {% endcallout%}

 Biometric Unlock is supported for **Firefox** and **Chromium-based** (i.e. Chrome, Edge) Bitwarden Browser Extensions by integration with a native Bitwarden Desktop App.
 Through the Desktop App's access to Biometric APIs, Browser Extensions support Biometric Unlock: